openclarity/docs.openclarity.io/content/docs/kubeclarity/private-registry/kubernetes/_index.md

 weight: 200
 ---

-KubeClarity uses [k8schain](https://github.com/google/go-containerregistry/tree/main/pkg/authn/k8schain#k8schain) for authenticating to the registries.
+Kubernetes Security uses [k8schain](https://github.com/google/go-containerregistry/tree/main/pkg/authn/k8schain#k8schain) for authenticating to the registries.
 If the necessary service credentials are not discoverable by the k8schain, you can define them as secrets as described below.

 In addition, if service credentials are not located in the `kubeclarity` namespace, set `CREDS_SECRET_NAMESPACE` to `kubeclarity` Deployment.